apigeekdemos/apigee-s1p-labs/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 g.
 Push the sample app to PCF:

-From within the *org-and-microgateway-sample* folder run:
+From within the *lab2-microgateway-plan* folder run:
 ```bash
 $ cf push
 ```